Ragman (character): DC Rebirth

-Ragman returned to DC Comics in a six-issue series written by Ray Fawkes and illustrated by Inaki Miranda and colored by Eva de la Cruz, with covers by Guillem March.
+Ragman returned to DC Comics via DC Rebirth in a six-issue series written by Ray Fawkes and illustrated by Inaki Miranda and colored by Eva de la Cruz, with covers by Guillem March.

 Powers and abilities

-The original Pre-Crisis incarnation of Ragman possesses the physical abilities of his father's friends who died in front of him.
+The original pre-Crisis incarnation of Ragman possesses the physical abilities of his father's friends who died in front of him.
 This includes: the strength of a circus strongman, the fighting skills and stamina of a heavyweight boxer, and the agility of a world-class acrobat.
 This version of Ragman wears a costume of ordinary patchwork cloth made by his father.

-As established in 1991, the Post-Crisis incarnation of Ragman wears a Suit of Souls made up of corrupt souls different Ragmen have encountered over the centuries.
+As established in 1991, the post-Crisis incarnation of Ragman wears a Suit of Souls made up of corrupt souls different Ragmen have encountered over the centuries.
 This collection of souls lend their power to Ragman, giving him superhuman strength, speed, and stamina, as well as mystical abilities such as gliding on air currents, mentally manipulating his cloak and rags to attack or ensnare others, and being able to sense magical and demonic forces.
 The suit protects Ragman in a few different ways, healing him from injuries, shielding him from physical and magical attacks, or temporarily dispersing his body as a collection of rags so that attacks simply pass through him.
 On at least one occasion, the suit protects Ragman from the vacuum of space and provides him air to breathe.
 If he focuses, Ragman can mentally connect with the souls making up his suit and speak to each one individually to draw on their knowledge.
 The Suit of Souls automatically materializes around the current Ragman when they are all to answer an act of evil or when the Ragman is in danger and needs power.